The asymptotic Samuel function and invariants of singularities: Introduction

-To give an idea of how the function $\ord_X^{(d)}$ is defined, let us consider the case of a hypersurface. \begin{example} Let $k$ be a perfect field, let $S$ be a smooth $k$-algebra of dimension $d$ and define $R=S[x]$ as the polynomial ring in one variable with coefficients in $S$.
+\begin{example} Let $k$ be a perfect field, let $S$ be a smooth $k$-algebra of dimension $d$ and define $R=S[x]$ as the polynomial ring in one variable with coefficients in $S$.
 Suppose $X$ is a hypersurface in $\Spec(R)$ of maximum multiplicity $m>1$ given by an equation of the form